 By sending them directly to the product page you help yourself, because they’re closer to making a purchase.
 It’s far better than having your potential customers search from the home page to find your product.

 We hope you found our post on the top PPC mistakes of use and that it helps you to create the perfect ad campaign.
-If you’re not sure you’re making the best of your Adwords campaign, then get in touch, and we can carry out a Free PPC Audit on your behalf, helping you to get ahead.
+If you’re not sure you’re making the best of your Google Ads campaign, then get in touch, and we can carry out a Free PPC Audit on your behalf, helping you to get ahead.